mala-lab/AnomalyGFM/README.md

-The datasets after feature alignment can be obtained from   [google drive link](https://drive.google.com/drive/folders/1SSWgFRdth3U44_IMRnW775B1l-bjQATW?usp=sharing).
+The GAD datasets after feature alignment can be obtained from   [google drive link](https://drive.google.com/drive/folders/1SSWgFRdth3U44_IMRnW775B1l-bjQATW?usp=sharing).

 The code for AnomalyGFM and the adaptation to the baseline will be uploaded soon.